Number one in sound

 At the beginning of the control path the function is not in the audio path.
 It is only switched on by adding it via relay (hysteresis circuit).
 The audio signal therefore does not pass through the crossfeed stage if this is not desired.

 Two analog stereo inputs and one digital USB input can be connected to Phonitor One d.
 The computer, tablet or phone are preferably connected via USB.

-Sources such as a DA-converter, CD-player, mixer, synthesizer or an analog tape machine/tape deck can be connected to the analog line inputs either balanced (TRS jacks) or unbalanced (RCA).
-If you want to connect your computer, tablet or phone directly, check out Phonitor One d with USB input and a state-of-the-art 32-bit DA-converter.
+Other players such as a CD player, mixer, synthesizer or an analog tape machine / tape deck can be connected to the analog line inputs either balanced (TRS jacks) or unbalanced (RCA).

 The Power Supply